 Our international community of researchers.

-Our multi-disciplinary team of researchers working with the Principal Investigators to implement the INFANT research programme of cutting-edge innovations and world-first technologies.
+Our multi-disciplinary team of researchers work with the Principal Investigators to implement the INFANT research programme of cutting-edge innovations and world-first technologies.

 Co-investigator on PiNPoiNT